Wadi al Hitan: Geology

 The geology of the valley gives rise to the scenery, with wind and water erosion producing spectacular cliffs and buttes.

-The rocks present at Wādī al-Ḥītān are all Middle to Late Eocene in age and comprise three main rock units.
+The rocks present at Wādī al-Ḥītān are all Middle to Late Eocene in age and is composed of three main rock units.
 The Gehannam Formation comprises open marine mudstones, which are largely present on the flatter ground to the east of the public park.
 The rock unit that contains most of the whale fossils is the Birket Qarun Formation.
 This comprises yellowish open marine sandstones that form most of the cliffs and buttes.

 The monotony of these sandstones is broken by a white layer full of well-preserved animal burrows (previously thought to be mangrove roots) and a layer of black mudstone above that.
 When the cliffs of the Birket Qarun Formation are followed to the East, they are replaced by Gehannam Formation mudstones, indicating a change in water depth from shallower to deeper in that direction.
 The tops of the higher cliffs are within the Qasr el Sagha Formation, which comprises dark mudstones alternating with limestones full of shells and represents a lagoonal environment.

 Wildlife

-Wādī al-Ḥītān is also home to 15 species of desert plants, sand dunes, and about 15 types of wild mammals including the Egyptian wolf, red fox, African leopard, Egyptian mongoose, African wildcat, and dorcas gazelle.
+Wādī al-Ḥītān is also home to 15 species of desert plants, sand dunes, and about 15 types of wild mammals including the Egyptian wolf, red fox, African leopard, Egyptian mongoose, African wildcat, Cape hare, caracal, striped hyena, and dorcas gazelle.
 Fennec foxes are the most commonly seen mammal and regularly visit the camp site at night.
-Also, attracted by the lakes at Wadi El Rayan are recorded 19 species of reptiles and 36 species of breeding birds.
+Also, attracted by the lakes at Wadi El Rayan are 19 species of reptiles and 36 species of breeding birds.